Operation: To Fool A Hawke, Chap. 2

 "We know, Daddy," Sally Anne replied.

 "Face it, String, you fell for it—hook, line, and sinker!"
 I told String later as we did the dishes—together.
 I grinned wickedly and splashed a little of the water on his shirt.
 I had started the dishes alone, figuring it was another way of apologizing to String over the whole April Fool's prank, and how much I knew I'd hurt and frightened him, but String had quickly stepped in to help me—and despite my best arguments, he wouldn't take "No" for an answer.
-Doesn't make any difference, I guess, I thought as I stole a glance at String out of the corner of my eye.
+Doesn't make any difference, I guess.
+I stole a glance at String out of the corner of my eye, and felt myself falling in love with him all over again.
 'Cause I'm always happiest when String's beside me—no matter what the circumstances.

 "Yeah, I did," String admitted, shaking his head as he returned the favor, splashing some of the water onto my shirt, which caused me to smile at him.
 "You were very convincing, Cait—your coach would have been very impressed.
 Even though you've been away from those classes for so long, you've still got it, Cait, whatever the hell 'it' is.
 You got me, Cait—you got me good," String admitted.